GII/TVKAE/README.md

 ## This repository is organized as follows:

 - TVKAE.m: MATLAB code for the TVKAE.
-- errEvalTVKAE.m: Matlab code for evaluating the attitude estimation error according to Caruso et al. methodology.
+- errEvalTVKAE.m: Matlab code for evaluating the attitude estimation error according to Caruso et al. methodology [[3]](#referencia3).
 - verification.m: Matlab code for verification of the TVKAE error with beta=0 (TV0) as it has been published in table 2 in [[2]](#referencia2).

 - /Data: This folder is empty.
 In order for the algorithm to work, it should contain the data (fast_v5.mat, medium_v5.mat and slow_v5.mat) from Caruso et al. repositories, at: